jbelford/Eolian/README.md

 ![Deployment](https://github.com/jbelford/Eolian/actions/workflows/master_eolian-webapp.yml/badge.svg)

-Eolian is a Discord music bot that aims to be easy to use and provide a very powerful API for queuing songs from a variety of sources such as entire albums, playlists, artist discography.
+Eolian is a Discord music bot that aims to be easy to use and provide a very powerful API for queuing songs from a variety of sources such as entire albums, playlists, artist discography, and more.

 This is successor for my older project [ShuffleBot](https://github.com/jbelford/ShuffleBot) which was most known for it's emoji button interactable player and support for Spotify playlists.